Ambassador

 fiction by michael werneburg

 "Honey," said Jane, "I'm a biologist.
 I was -- we three were all -- with the team studying the creature.
 Believe me; it's not designed for walking across flat ground.
-At the facility, the thing spent most of its time climbing on the furniture."
+At the facility, the thing spent most of its time climbing on the furniture and walls."

 "You worked with the Ambassador?" the waitress said, incredulous.